BHTechMobile/EQu8TdE1cl/9HugMoment/Pods/PBJVision/README.md

 ## PBJVision

-`PBJVision` is an iOS camera engine that supports touch-to-record video, slow motion video (120 fps on [supported hardware](https://www.apple.com/iphone/compare/)), and photo capture.
-It is compatible with both iOS 7 and iOS 8 and is 64-bit ready.
-Pause and resume video capture is also possible without having to use a touch gesture as the sample project provides.
+`PBJVision` is an iOS camera engine library that supports touch-to-record video, slow motion video (120 fps on [supported hardware](https://www.apple.com/iphone/compare/)), and photo capture.

+The library also supports features such as onion skinning (ghosting), flash/torch usage, white balance adjustment, focus adjustment, exposure adjustment, and mirroring.
+Pause and resume video capture is also possible without having to use the touch-to-record gesture interaction as the sample project provides.

-I created this library at [DIY](http://diy.org) as a fun means for kids to author video and share their skills.
-This same recording interaction was pioneered by [Vine](http://vine.co) and also adopted by [Instagram](http://instagram.com).
+I created this library at [DIY](http://diy.org) as a fun means for young people to author video and share their skills.
+The touch-to-record interaction was originally pioneered by [Vine](http://vine.co) and also adopted by [Instagram](http://instagram.com).
+Thanks to everyone who has contributed and helped make this a fun project and community.

+If you need a video player, check out [PBJVideoPlayer (obj-c)](https://github.com/piemonte/PBJVideoPlayer) and [Player (Swift)](https://github.com/piemonte/player).

 Please review the [release history](https://github.com/piemonte/PBJVision/releases) for a summary of the latest changes and more information.

-Contributions and help are welcome!
+Contributions are welcome!

 [![Build Status](https://travis-ci.org/piemonte/PBJVision.svg?branch=master)](https://travis-ci.org/piemonte/PBJVision)